-- Download user's export data: Downloads user's exported data, including everything that this particular user's device has sent over, e.g crashes/errors (if any) or custom events.
-Downloaded package is in Gzip format which includes several json files.
+- Download user's export data: Downloads user's exported data, including everything that this particular user's device has sent over, e.g. crashes/errors (if any) or events.
+The downloaded package is in a gzip format (.gz) which includes several JSON files.

 - Purge user's exported data: It completely deletes user's exported data on the server.
-This doesn't remove user data.
+This does not remove the user data.

 - Purge user's data completely: It deletes user data completely.
 Use with caution!

-The final tab, Export/Purge history is a way to see all export and data removals a Countly admin has executed.
-When you export or delete user data, this is shown here.
-As usual, you can filter by a few options shown below.
+The Export/Purge History tab is a way to see all export and data removals a Countly admin has executed.
+Whenever you export or delete user data, this is shown here.
+You can filter them with the options shown below.

 Individual user consents

-When Consent Manager plugin is deployed, each User Profile will have a new tab, "Consents".
-This shows application user's consent history, alongside with several actions you can take.
+When the Compliance Hub plugin is enabled, each User Profile will have a new tab, Consents.
+This shows the application user's consent history, alongside with several actions you can take.

-When you click on the 3-dot on top right hand side of the screen, you will see 3 options by default:
+When you click on the 3-dot ellipsis menu on top-right hand side of the screen, you will see 3 options by default:

-- Export: Exports this app user's data, and makes it available for download later.
-This option doesn't directly download app user's data.
+- Export: Exports this app user's data and makes it available for download later.
+This option does not directly download app user's data.

 - Purge user's data completely: This option purges this app user's data.
 Use it with caution!

-- Create message: Opens push notification pane so you can let this app user know that his app data is being wiped.
-This is shown if user has a push notification token obtained and sent via mobile app.
-You can do this only before deleting app user data, since push tokens will be invalidated.
+- Create message: Opens the Push Notification pane so you can let this app user know that their app data is being wiped.
+This option is only shown if the user has a push notification token obtained and sent via a mobile app.
+You can do this only before deleting the app user data, since push tokens will be invalidated.

 Compliance Hub APIs